tethysplatform/tethys/docs/tutorials/thredds/plot_at_location.rst

 2. Install Plotly
 =================

-In this step you will create a new controller that will query the dataset at the given location using the NCSS service and then build a plotly plot with the results.
+In the next step you will create a new controller that will query the dataset at the given location using the NCSS service and then build a plotly plot with the results.

 1. The Plotly View gizmo requires the `plotly` Python package.
 We'll also need `geojson` to handle the geometry data.
 Install `plotly` as follows running the following command in the terminal: